-Financial instruments held-for trading or at FVTPL are recognized initially on the trade date, which is the date on which the Pool becomes a party to the contractual provisions of the instrument.
+Financial instruments at FVTPL are recognized initially on the trade date, which is the date on which the Pool becomes a party to the contractual provisions of the instrument.
 Other financial assets and financial liabilities are recognized on the date on which they are originated.
 The Pool derecognizes a financial liability when its contractual obligations are discharged, cancelled or expire.